 Own your copyright

-The single most important step you can take is to retain copyright in your own publications!
+The single most important step you can take is to retain copyright for your own publications!
 Most publishing contracts ask you to sign copyright over to the publisher, effectively giving up rights to your own work.
 These contracts are often negotiable.
 Try using the SPARC Author Addendum.
-To learn more, consult the Scholarly Communications Office at the University Libraries.
+The Scholarly Communications Office at the University Libraries can provide guidance and advice.

 Publish in open access journals